2017 Oakland Raiders season: Regular season

-Schedule and results
+Schedule

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: at Tennessee Titans

 For the third consecutive season, the Raiders traveled to Nashville to take on the Tennessee Titans.
 It also marked the second consecutive year that the Raiders began the season on the road.
 On September 9, one day before the first game of the season, the Raiders placed Sebastian Janikowski on injured reserve due to an injured back.
 They signed Giorgio Tavecchio off the practice squad to do the kicking.

 The Raiders started well as the Titans tried to surprise the Raiders with an onside kick on the opening kickoff which the Raiders recovered.
 Four plays later, Derek Carr hit Amari Cooper who bowled into the endzone for an eight-yard touchdown pass to give the Raiders the lead 7–0.
 The Titans answered on their ensuing drive, going 75 yards on 12 plays with Marcus Mariota rushing for a 10-yard touchdown to tie the game.
 The Raiders came back as Tavecchio hit his first career field goal, a 20-yarder, to give the Raiders a 10–7 lead.
 After exchanging punts in the early part of the second quarter, the Titans tied the game with 43 seconds remaining in the half on a Ryan Succop 23-yard field goal.
 The Raider offense moved 41 yards with time winding down to set up Tavecchio's second field goal, from 52 yards out, to give the Raiders the halftime lead 13–10.

 In the second half, the Raider defense held the Titans to punts on consecutive drives as the Raiders notched another 52-yard field goal to extend the lead to 16–10 with a little over four minutes left in the third period.
 The Raider defense prevented a Titans touchdown on the ensuing drive, forcing the Titans to settle for a 26-yard field goal which narrowed the gap to 16–13 as the period expired.
 In the fourth quarter, Carr led the Raiders on a seven play, 70-yard drive capped off by a Seth Roberts 19-yard touchdown reception.
 The Raiders defense, which had struggled immensely the previous year, forced the Titans to punt and then held them to a field goal with 4:49 remaining.
 Another Tavecchio field goal, this time from 43 yards out, extended the lead to 26–16 with 1:14 left in the game.
 The Titans could muster no more, missing a 52-yard field goal with 12 seconds remaining as the Raiders pulled out the win 26–16.

 In the win, Tavecchio became the first kicker in NFL history to make two 50-yard field goals in an NFL debut.
 Following his performance, Tavecchio was named AFC Special Teams Player of the Week.
 Marshawn Lynch ran for 76 yards on 18 carries in his Raider debut.
 Carr threw for 262 yards with two touchdown passes to lead the Raiders to a 1–0 record to start the season.